Magisk-Modules-Repo/Oxy-ify/README.md

 - the Oxygen OS boot animation;
 - the Oxygen OS media sounds;
-- the Oxygen OS apps (Camera, Gallery, Sound Recorder, Weather and Widget);
+- the Oxygen OS apps (Camera, Gallery, Launcher, Sound Recorder, Weather and Widget);
 - the OnePlus Widget;
 - the OnePlus Slate font.